Editions of the Histoire ancienne jusqu’à César

 b) Royal 20 D I

 The variants for the interpretive edition of Royal include readings from manuscripts of the first and second redactions.
 The second-redaction copies have been selected from Rochebouet (2016: 202) and Barbieri (2014: 823-832).
 According to Barbieri (2020), the entire manuscript tradition of the second redaction derives from Royal, which is the preserved archetype (see also his introduction to Prose 5).
 However, the other manuscripts are the result of a complex copying process, in which the (often faulty and imprecise) text of Royal has been collated with other manuscripts containing the sources of the second redaction of the Histoire ancienne.
 The testimony of the other second-redaction manuscripts therefore needs careful consideration when the objective is to clarify the text of Royal.
 The first-redaction manuscripts all belong to the abridged family and include thirteenth- and fourteenth-century copies from northern France and Italy.
-The content Royal that shares with the first redaction derives from an Italian witness of the abridged version, closely related to Florence, Biblioteca Riccardiana, 3982.
+The content that Royal shares with the first redaction derives from an Italian witness of the abridged version, closely related to Florence, Biblioteca Riccardiana, 3982.

 The contents of a select group of these manuscripts are recorded in our Alignment tool.